KhiopsML/khiops-doc/docs/setup/pip.md

 === "Windows"

-    The Khiops binaries, required for the library to operate, are included in the Khiops Application.
+    The Khiops binaries, required for the Python library to operate, are included in the Khiops Application.
 Therefore, **you must download and install the desktop application before executing the `pip` installation command**:

     <a href="https://github.com/KhiopsML/khiops/releases/download/{{ KHIOPS_VERSION }}/khiops-{{ KHIOPS_VERSION }}-setup.exe">
         <button class="btn btn-light btn-sm">